timabell/schema-explorer/README.md

 * cross-site-script injection (xss)

 So don't give anyone access to this that you don't want to have full access to your database.

 It is advised that you create a read-only database account to use with sdv.

-Start the program by calling it from a shell with the path to a sqlite database:
+# Windows

+There is a set of .bat files supplied with example MSSQL usage, modify these to suit.

+# Linux

+There is a set of .sh files supplied with example sqlite usage.

+# Parameters

+Showing linux syntax below but the parameters are the same regardless of platform.

 Usage: